 The 300-yard shuttle sprints.

-If you are more of an extrovert and enjoy the company of others, then you might consider joining a group fitness class.
+If you are more of an extrovert and enjoy the company of others, then consider joining a group fitness class.

 These group fitness classes are a great way to stay on track, up the ante with your workouts, and meet active and like-minded people.
 Plus, group support and peer pressure can do wonders for your weight loss journey.

-The good news is that there a wide range of classes, and you are definitely going to find something that fits within your budget, fitness level, and training goals.
+The good news is that there a wide range of classes, and you will find something that fits within your budget, fitness level, and training goals.

 Different classes offer different exercises and workout routines gear around building strength, endurance, and flexibility.